EthanL247/Youtube-Video-Content-Analyser-V1/README.md

 3. Run dash_app\app.py.

 ## Limitations and Future
-This app is whilst usable is still being worked on and therefore has the following limitations:
+This app is still being worked on and therefore has the following limitations:
 1. App can only detect the latest 50 videos uploaded by a channel due to Youtube API free-tier limitations.
 2. Pasted channel id and video name must be exact.